- 1 pound ground beef

 - 1 can (14-1/2 ounces) diced tomatoes with mild green chilies

 - 4 tablespoons chopped fresh cilantro or parsley, divided

 - 1-1/2 cups biscuit/baking mix

 - 1-1/2 cups shredded Colby-Monterey Jack cheese, divided

 - 4 bacon strips, cooked and crumbled

 - Preheat oven to 400°.
 In a 10-in. ovenproof skillet, cook beef over medium heat 5-7 minutes or until no longer pink, breaking into crumbles; drain.
 Stir in beans, tomatoes, enchilada sauce and cumin; bring to a boil.
 Reduce heat; simmer, uncovered, 20 minutes to allow flavors to blend, stirring occasionally.
 Stir in 2 tablespoons cilantro.

 - In a bowl, combine baking mix, 1/2 cup cheese, bacon and remaining cilantro.
 Add milk and beaten egg; stir just until a soft dough is formed.
 Spoon over beef mixture.

-- Bake, uncovered, 13-15 minutes or until golden brown.
-Sprinkle with remaining cheese; bake 2-3 minutes longer or until cheese is melted.
+- Bake, uncovered, until golden brown, 13-15 minutes.
+Sprinkle with remaining cheese; bake until cheese is melted, 2-3 minutes longer.
 Let stand 10 minutes before serving.
 If desired, serve with sour cream.
 Yield: 8 servings.